tintin10q/uhhh/README.md

 5. **Manage Sessions**:
    - View all sessions in the Session History
    - Click "View" to see detailed statistics for any session
-   - Delete unwanted sessions using the trash icon
+   - Delete sessions using the trash icon
    - Use "Delete All" to remove all sessions at once

 ## Technologies Used